We went east today, to see and have a wander around Cuningar Loop, a new Forestry Commission park over in Rutherglen.

 The project is a Commonwealth Wood, part of the 2014 games legacy.
 It is a £5.7 million legacy project which has transformed 15 hectares of derelict, unused land into a shiny new park and attractive community greenspace.
-15,000 trees have been/are being planted and they are also creating a wild flower meadow which sounds quite exciting.
+15,000 trees have been planted here and they are also creating a wild flower meadow which sounds quite exciting.

-Even though it’s not finished yet, the park has quite a few different bits to see and explore.
+The park has quite a few different bits to see and explore.
 There’s a bike pump track which had quite a few kids scooting around on their bikes and scooters.
 It looked pretty fun, going over the humps and bumps!
+Both my kids absolutely love this part.
+It can quite busy though on sunny days (especially with everyone only being allowed outdoors these days) so be prepared to have to slow down a bit on the track.

 There are about 7 or 8 big rock formations, and on each there are difficult bits to try and climb, and easier bits for the inexperienced to get up.
 I also had a go although I didn’t get very far – it’s a tiny bit rough on the hands.
 Besides, I don’t think I’d ever have gotten back down had I got up on top of one.

-Lot’s of the climbing frames are made with whole logs rather than planks of wood adding to the foresty feel of the whole place.
+Lots of the climbing frames are made with whole logs rather than planks of wood adding to the foresty feel of the whole place.
+There’s a giant nest made of logs with dinosaur eggs inside (or whatever eggs you want them to be).
+And there’s a bigger climbing frame made of logs with a funnel web climbing bit in the middle.

 I’d go back just to go a walk along the boardwalk – I found it really relaxing.
-After examining a bunch of leaves and blades of grass and a few snails, the little lady seemed to be under the impression it was a running track.
+After examining a bunch of leaves and blades of grass and a few snails, the kidsdecided the boardwalk was a running track.
 She was knackered afterwards!

 The wild flower meadow isn’t finished yet, but the benches around it are all in place.
 It doesn’t look like much at the moment, but I think it’s going to be really pretty when it’s grown.

-The whole park is completely full of saplings and tiny trees protected by different coloured mesh.
-That in itself is pretty cool to see!
-There aren’t many big trees within the park right now, but in a few years it will look and feel like a proper woodland.
-I’m really excited to see it even come spring, when it opens.
+The whole park was completely full of saplings and tiny trees protected by different coloured mesh when we first went along.
+That in itself was pretty cool to see!
+Now though a lot of the trees are much bigger.
+It’s really starting to look and feel like a proper woodland.

 The park isn’t huge; you could walk around the loop in about 25 minutes.
 But there’s tons to do when you’re there.